 Events present a unique opportunity to invigorate your sales platform without re-structuring your business model.
 In an ever-increasingly digital world, companies often conduct a large portion of their business online.
 This can make building meaningful relationships with clients harder as customers have no physical connection with the brand.
 Savvy online organisations are bucking the trend by nurturing an ‘offline’ conversation with their customers.

-To celebrate their fourth birthday, online ethical retailer Birdsong switched ‘clicks’ for ‘bricks’ by teaming up with legendary vintage brand Beyond Retro to create a pop up shop.
+To celebrate their fourth birthday, online ethical retailer Birdsong switched ‘clicks’ for ‘bricks’ by teaming up with legendary vintage brand Beyond Retro to create a pop-up shop.
 Birdsong stocked the shop with their customers’ favourite must-have pieces, alongside limited-edition event-specific items and showcased the work of local makers.
 As with Google, the retailer also hosted thought-provoking events such as a radical feminist comedy night in keeping with the brand’s commitment to fighting for gender parity.

 The goal here is to connect with and introduce people to your brand and inspire them to develop a longer-term relationship with your product or service.
 One idea is to produce bespoke items specifically for the event, or giveaway smaller low-cost items such as custom enamel pin badges or keyrings.
 Focusing on practical or wearable items will also ensure that you get your brand’s name out there, as customers wear them time and again.

-This list is just a taster of all the potential event types that you can adopt to create a dynamic event marketing strategy for your business.
+This list is just a taster of all the potential event types that you can adapt to create a dynamic event marketing strategy for your business.
 Whatever your organisation’s size or budget, investing ample time and money in a thoughtful events strategy is essential to nurturing your customers and growing your business long-term.